mrismanaziz/Reforestation/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.